sneha-sil/graphpancake/README.md

 1. Make a copy of config_template.yaml, rename as config.yaml
 2. Adjust file names and operation settings as necessary
-3. Run the script.
+3. Run the script (`python -m graphpancake.batch_processing -config config.yaml`).
 A database .db file will be created with all of your molecular graph data.

 ---